thatoddmailbox/jobmgr/README.md

 All GET endpoints take their parameters in the query string, and all POST endpoints take their parameters as formencoded values.
 Responses are always JSON objects unless otherwise specified.

+### GET /artifacts/download
+Redirects to a URL where you can download the artifact.

+#### Parameters
+* `id`: the ID of the artifact

+#### Response
+The response will be a 307 Temporary Redirect to a URL where you can download the artifact.

+> **Warning**
+> The provided URL has an expiry date.
+You should NOT rely on it working long-term.
+If you do need long-term access to the artifact, you should download it from the provided URL and upload it to some other hosting service.

 ### GET /jobs/get
 Gets information about a job.